All accounts are payable on or before the first day of term.

 Parents will find that a lot of the uniform bought for Pre-Prep will be suitable for Upper School.
-Please see our school uniform lists below.
+Please see our school uniform lists and images below.
 Please contact the Main Reception with any queries or problems which you may have.

 407-411 Stratford Road

 Early Years provide a delivery service to School each Monday and Wednesday, for orders received to them by 17.00 on the previous Tuesday.

 21a York Road

 We sell a range of Nearly New School Uniform for the whole School.
 This facility is open:-

 - Thursday – 14.30 to 15.30 – come to Upper School Main Reception area.